kuncung38/tictactoe-noobversion/README.md

 # tictactoe-noobversion

-Simple tic-tac-toe with bot playing second turn Created by using python
+Simple tic-tac-toe with GUI, bot playing second turn Bot was built with minimax algorithm

+Created by using python